fossunited/the-joy-of-programming/the-joy-of-programming/transforming-jp/scale-jp.md

 Let's try to make a mirror image.
 The mirror image flips the image vertically.
 To flip vertically, the stuff on the right need to move to the left and vice versa.
 Which means we need to change the x-coordinates.
-It may sound counter intutive, but you need to `scale(x=-1)` to flip it vertically.
+It may sound counterintuitive, but you need to `scale(x=-1)` to flip it vertically.

 Let's start with a shape.